50th Annual Wedemeyer All-Star game

 Coaches Against Cancer was founded in 2009 with the mission to raise money and support the research and fight against cancer.

-Since its inception, Coaches Against Cancer has raised and donated over $500,000 to the American Cancer and National Brain Tumor Societies and to the recently created "Dream Come True" program.
-We feel very proud
+Since its inception, Coaches Against Cancer has raised and donated over $750,000 to the American Cancer and National Brain Tumor Societies and to our "Dream Come True" program.
+Coaches Against Cancer has helped ov

 Coaches Against Cancer was founded in 2009 with the mission to raise money and support the research and fight against cancer.

-Since its inception, Coaches Against Cancer has raised and donated over $500,000 to the American Cancer and National Brain Tumor Societies and to the recently created "Dream Come True" program.
-We feel very proud of our accomplishments thus far, and have decided to continue with our recent "Dream Come True" success.
+Since its inception, Coaches Against Cancer has raised and donated over $750,000 to the American Cancer and National Brain Tumor Societies and to our "Dream Come True" program.
+Coaches Against Cancer has helped over 110 families fighting cancer, totaling over $500,000.
+We feel very proud of our accomplishments thus far, and we are very dedicated to continue with our "Dream Come True" successes.

 The Coaches Against Cancer-“Dream Come True” program is not a novel concept, but one that we feel really makes a difference to those battling against cancer and to their families.
 Honoring the Make A Wish concept, we would like to connect with families that have been affected by cancer to find out if we can provide an experience that truly is a “Dream Come True”.